naen8918/mini-travel-crm-python-flask/README.md

 > A lightweight CRM system tailored for small travel agencies.
 > Built with Python, Flask, and SQLAlchemy, it provides client, trip, invoice, and payment management — with JWT-based authentication and role-based access control for security.

+### 🧭 Mini Travel CRM – Flask REST API

+A lightweight, modular CRM system built for small travel agencies.
+This project features secure JWT-based authentication, role-based access control, and full CRUD operations for managing clients, trips, invoices, and payments.
+With a clean RESTful architecture and reporting endpoints, it’s designed for real-world usability and scalability.
+Ideal for showcasing backend development skills, API design, and database modeling.
+Postman-ready and future-proofed for frontend integration.

 ---

 ## ✨ Key Features